19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 “life policy” has the same meaning as in the First Schedule to the Insurance Act;

-“liquidator” has the same meaning as in section 4(1) of the Companies Act (Cap.
-50);
+“liquidator” has the same meaning as in section 4(1) of the Companies Act;

 “marine mutual insurance business” means the business of providing the insurance of liabilities under insurance policies on the basis of mutual insurance —